 This mini funnel cakes recipe is as easy as making pancake mix batter but a whole lot funner to eat.
 Without further fuss or ado, here’s how to make it.

 A trip to the state fair isn’t complete without a funnel cake.
 Even a mini one.
 Because remember how you’d beg your parents for junk food every chance you got back when you were a kid?
 And how they’d take you to the fair come late summer and after hours of listening to you beg they’d buy you a funnel cake and let you scarf down the entire thing in two minutes just so you’d stop pestering them?
 And how they’d look the other way as you clung for dear life to your mom’s arm while riding the teacups and screaming of a tummy ache from all that fried dough bouncing around in your belly?
 Yeah, us too.
 Lest you fear reliving this nightmare, there’s no worry of that happening with this recipe for mini funnel cakes.
 Not too big, not too small, just the right size.
-This recipe has been updated.
 Originally published July 21, 2014.–Renee Schettler Rossi

 How To Make This Recipe On The Cheap

 The author says you need a squeeze bottle and a pastry ring to make these mini funnel cakes.
 But let’s carefully examine this assertion.
 Do these items make you look all cool and foodie-like in the kitchen?
 Sure, if you’re into that sorta thing.
 Do they make the frying part easier?
 Yep, a little.
 Do they really qualify as essential?
 Nah.
 We wouldn’t do that to you.
 Read the recipe below for our instructions on how to make this recipe without splurging on unnecessary kitchen equipment.

 Mini Funnel Cakes

 Special Equipment: Plastic squeeze bottle* (optional), 4-inch metal pastry ring* (optional)

 - 1/4 cup confectioners’ sugar